The Current AI Healthcare Landscape: From Experimental to Essential

 - Predictive AI for population health management

-- AI-powered clinical trials and drug discovery
+- AI-powered clinical trial design and patient matching

 - Regulatory frameworks for adaptive AI systems